gotgit/gotgit/en.rst

 4.5       Think: change name freely, is it safe?
 [73]
 =======================================================

-Shouldn't change user.name and user.email frequently.
+Setup user.name and user.email once, and make it stable.

-For example Redmine may break if change username which break users map between Git and remdine.
+For example Redmine will map the committer to one of it user accounts, if the committer username or email changed, the map is broken.

   .. figure:: images/en/fig-04-01-redmine-user-config.png
      :scale: 60

      Fig 4-1

-Another example is Gerrit.
+Another example is Gerrit, wrong user.name and user.email settings make commits to Gerrit denied.

 4.6       Think: what is command alias?
 [75]
 =======================================================